What a Doula IS NOT

 "Non Medical, Health Care Adjacent Community Care."

-And this is exactly what we are!
+And this is exactly what I am!
 We work alongside your medical professionals (unless you are having a freebirth) to care for your needs.
 Each individual will have different roles to be filled by your doula!

 FULL SPECTRUM means that I support clients going through a variety of reproductive situations including: